edmenendez/django-angular-auth/README.md

 This is based on [HTTP Auth Interceptor Module Demo] and uses [Tastypie] to provide the JSON API for the [AngularJS] front-end.

-Django is used only to provide the API and also for it's admin.
+Django is used to provide the API and for it's admin.

 Setup
 -----------